learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 # {{cookiecutter.channel_name}} Chef
-This repository contains the code for creating the {{cookiecutter.channel_name}}
-channel in Kolibri.
-The script `sushichef.py` uploads the content to Kolibri Studio, so that later the content can be imported into Kolibri and made available offline.
+The script `sushichef.py` downloads the {{cookiecutter.channel_name}} content, converts it for use in Kolibri, then uploads it into Kolibri Studio so that later the content can be imported into Kolibri and used offline.

 ## Installation